AGmccoy/Phytophthora-sojae-pathotype-distribution-and-fungicide-sensitivity-in-Michigan/README.md

 # _Phytophthora sojae_ pathotype distribution and fungicide sensitivity in Michigan.
-Scripts used to analyze and visualize virulence data, as well as fungicide sensitivity data for the _P. sojae_ pathotype manuscript "Phytophthora sojae pathotype distribution and fungicide sensitivity in Michigan".
+Scripts used to analyze and visualize virulence data, as well as fungicide sensitivity data for the _P. sojae_ pathotype manuscript "_Phytophthora sojae_ pathotype distribution and fungicide sensitivity in Michigan".

 # All code are presented in .R files with necessary files for analysis in excel.